bg

 • How does the performance of these networks compare to traditional cloud services like AWS S3?

 The primary challenges are maturity, support, and tooling.
-While the technology is robust, the ecosystem of management tools and enterprise support services is still developing compared to the AWS or Azure ecosystems.
-Another consideration is regulatory compliance; for certain industries, proving data residency (i.e., which country your data is stored in) can be more complex on a global, decentralised network, although some providers offer solutions for geographic node selection.
+While the technology is robust, the ecosystem of management tools and enterprise support is still developing compared to the AWS or Azure ecosystems.
+Another consideration is regulatory compliance; for certain industries, proving data residency (i.e., which country your data is stored in) can be more complex on a global, decentralized network, although some providers offer solutions for geographic node selection.

 Crypto guides